Moegistorhynchus longirostris

 Moegistorhynchus longirostris is a keystone species of fly that lives on the west coast of South Africa.

 Anatomy

 M. longirostris has a very long proboscis that is believed to be the product of an evolutionary arms race between pollinating insects and long-tubed flowers.

 Ecology

-The species pollinates, partly or exclusively, at least 20 species of Iridaceae, Geraniaceae, and Orchidaceae.
+The species pollinates, partly or exclusively, at least 20 species of Iridaceae (such as Lapeirousia anceps), Geraniaceae, and Orchidaceae.